Is Debt Direct Portfolio Management Harassing you?

 Chebat Portfolio Management, LLC

-Debt collection laws are designed to shield consumers from unfair and abusive practices by debt collectors.
+Debt collection laws are designed to provide consumer protection by shielding consumers from unfair and abusive practices by Debt Direct Portfolio Management.
 The cornerstone of these protections is the Fair Debt Collection Practices Act (FDCPA), a federal law that regulates the debt collection industry.
 The FDCPA prohibits debt collectors from using deceptive, unfair, or abusive practices to collect debts, ensuring that consumers are treated with respect and fairness.

 The FDCPA applies to personal debts, such as credit card debt, medical bills, and student loans, but not to business debts.
 Under the FDCPA, debt collectors must provide consumers with specific information, including the amount of the debt, the name of the creditor, and a statement that the debt will be assumed valid unless disputed within 30 days.
 Additionally, debt collectors are restricted from contacting consumers at inconvenient times, such as before 8 a.m. or after 9 p.m., unless the consumer has given permission.